AskMeAgain/Event-Meshinery/README.md

 ### Execution

-The execution of all Tasks is done by providing the list of tasks to a MeshineryScheduler (currently only RoundRobinScheduler is supported), and calling start via an atomic boolean, which is used to shutdown the MeshineryWorker.
-Also make sure to close the existing ExecutorService or else the application wont shut down.
+The execution of all Tasks is done by providing a list of tasks to a MeshineryScheduler (currently only RoundRobinScheduler) and calling start.

+    var isBatchJob = false;
-    new MeshineryWorker<>(List.of(meshineryTask), inputSource).start(atomicBoolean);
+    new MeshineryWorker<>(List.of(meshineryTask), isBatchJob).start(atomicBoolean);

+#### Execution Mode: BatchJob

+There are 2 execution modes: BatchJob and Continuous.
+The BatchJob will run all tasks.
+If a single iteration of all tasks doesnt yield **any** result, the application will shutdown itself by calling shutdown() internally.

+#### Execution Mode: Continuous (isBatchJob = false)

+This mode just means that the application will run until it is stopped.

+#### Stopping the application

+The application will only stop if:

+1. its a batchjob execution and there is no work,
+2. the shutdown() method of the scheduler is called.